 Enhanced Accessibility – The improved accessibility in cloud computing leads to enhanced telemedicine practices that offer more than just videoconferencing.
 The real-time access to patient files and speediness data exchange options in cloud ease the complexities in remotely viewing the medical records, images and checking medical history.
 Telemedicine is yet to evolve to its full potential and cloud computing provides perfect burgeoning ground for it.

 Data Analytics with Accuracy – On the cloud platforms, the data is well-structured and real-time.
 It allows the healthcare players to offer better solutions.
-The stored data could be utilized for medical research, for future references, to analyze the
+The stored data could be utilized for medical research, for future references, to analyze the disease trends and to provide enhanced medical care.
+The cloud-enabled medical research is more collaborative and power-boosts the advanced research processes with utmost accuracy.

 Cost-Efficiency in Cloud Computing – With cloud computing, there is no need for dedicated hardware infrastructure, resources and, constant upgrades and renewals of hardware and software.
 Cloud computing saves big on the IT resource allocation while minimizing the involvement of IT department.
 Space allocation for servers and other hardware is quite a challenge in in-house data storage.
 Cloud data storage option befits the best in this contest.